 Amazon handles managing the infrastructure components and physical security of the AWS data centers.
-The customers are responsible for security and configuration of AWS services.
+The customers are responsible for security and HIPAA-compliant configuration of cloud services.
 Let’s consider the shared responsibility model in more detail.

 Amazon is in charge of physical security of AWS cloud infrastructure.
 They manage the following areas:

-Customers are responsible for the security of their chosen AWS services and their configuration according to HIPAA requirements.
+Customers are responsible for the security of their chosen AWS services and configuring HIPAA-compliance solutions.
 Customers manage security in the following areas:

-Effective monitoring of infrastructure is crucial for creating a well-architected secure system.
+Effective monitoring of the infrastructure is crucial for creating a well-architected HIPAA-compliant app.
 The main goal is to create an infrastructure that can endure potential cyber-attacks.
 This monitoring can be arranged according to the safeguards documented within the HIPAA Security Rule.
 To set up a secure environment on AWS, you can perform the following actions:

 Security access control (SAC) is an essential part of any system.
-It ensures that an authenticated user accesses only what they are authorized to and no more.
+According to HIPAA, the application should ensure that an authenticated user accesses only what they are authorized to and no more.
 AWS Identity and Access Management (IAM) is a key player in providing and controlling access to AWS.
 It involves the strategies and methods used to authenticate and allow actions that specific users can perform.
 IAM enables you to manage access to AWS services and resources securely.
 With its help, you can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.

 The goal of authentication is to verify if the user is authorized to interact with your system.
 Secondly, authentication means collecting information on how the user is accessing the infrastructure.
 This means that a system must provide ways of identity verification and confirm the identity of the user attempting to access protected data.

-Person or Entity Authentication in AWS is achieved by permissions.
+Person or Entity Authentication in AWS-based HIPAA-compliance software is achieved by permissions.
 Each user needs to set their own unique password (the least requirements of which every AWS account owner can set).
 You can also make virtual or physical multi-factor authentication.

 The U.S. Department of Health and Human Services offers four verification approaches to implement this rule: